 Multicultural São Paulo is the second largest urban area in the Americas and an important South American economic and cultural center that includes a modern subway system, shopping malls in each Bairro, beautiful parks, nightlife, and several open-air fruit and flower markets.
 Often compared to New York City because of its cosmopolitan feel, distinct ethnic neighborhoods, and excellent cultural venues, the city offers South America’s best and most diverse cultural entertainment opportunities including theater, cinema, museums, concerts, Carnival samba schools, and soccer teams.
 São Paulo also offers many opportunities for students to pursue volunteer service with organizations working to alleviate pressing local social issues such as street children and homelessness.

 Meet The Staff

 Ana Luiza Coimbra

-Christiane Nagayassu is Resident Coordinator at CIEE Sao Paulo, responsible for the student services and administration of the Business and Culture Program.
+Christiane Nagayassu is responsible for the student services and administration of the Business and Culture Program.
 Before joining CIEE in September 2012, Christiane worked for 12 years at one of CIEE's host institutions in Sao Paulo, FGV.
 Her experience at FGV in the Career and Internship Office focused on internship and trainee programs, employment initiatives, recruitment and job placement and other career services.
-Christiane graduated from ESPM in Social Communication (Advertising and Marketing), and a post-graduate certificate in Marketing from FGV.
+Christiane graduated from ESPM in social communication (advertising and marketing) and has a post-graduate certificate in Marketing from FGV.

 Where You'll Study